playfulFence/esp-rolling-stone/README.md

 ## Description
-There's a short example for newcomers that shows, 8x8 LED Matrix display is initialised on different Espressif boards (ESP32, ESP32S2, ESP32C3) in bare-metal, this config is for ESP32 in terms of example, you can find brief instructions for other chips below<br>
+There's a short example for newcomers that shows, how 8x8 LED Matrix display is initialised on different Espressif boards (ESP32, ESP32S2, ESP32C3) in bare-metal, this config is for ESP32 in terms of example, you can find brief instructions for other chips below<br>

 >### **P.S.** : You can edit string at line 92 :wink: